Initial-seed recursions and dualities for d-vectors: Introduction

+Once we know the Laurent Phenomenon, the exchange relations \eqref{x mut} imply a recursion on $\d$-vectors $\d_{j;t}$, given later as \eqref{usual D}.
+This recursion is a ``final-seed recursion'' because it describes how $\d$-vectors (computed with respect to a fixed \textit{initial} seed) change when we mutate the \textit{final} seed $(B_t,(x_{1;t},\ldots,x_{n;t}))$.

-This paper concerns the search for a recursive formula for how denominator vectors ($\d$-vectors) change under mutation of \emph{initial} seeds.
-It is widely expected (see e.g.\cite[Remark~7.7]{ca4}) that no satisfactory initial-seed-mutation recursion holds in general, and indeed we do not produce one.
+We are now prepared to discuss the search for an initial-seed recursion for $\d$-vectors, describing how $\d$-vectors at a fixed \emph{final} seed change under mutation of \emph{initial} seeds.
+It is widely expected (see e.g.\ \cite[Remark~7.7]{ca4}) that no satisfactory initial-seed-mutation recursion holds in general, and indeed we do not produce one.
 However, a very nice initial-seed-mutation recursion holds in a varied collection of cluster algebras (including the case considered in \cite[Remark~7.7]{ca4}).
 This recursion turns out to be equivalent to a beautiful duality formula in the style of the $\g$-vectors/$\c$-vectors dualities of Nakanishi and Zelevinsky \cite{N,NZ}.

 The first thing one notices when looking for such a recursion is that, to understand how denominators change when the initial seed is mutated, one must know something about a related family of integer vectors.
 Specifically, if $(x_1,\ldots,x_n)$ is the initial cluster, then the \emph{negation} of the $\d$-vector of a cluster variable $x$ is the vector of lowest powers of the $x_i$ occurring in the expression for $x$ as a Laurent polynomial in $x_1,\ldots,x_n$.
 We define the \newword{$\m$-vector} of $x$ to be the vector of \emph{highest} powers of the $x_i$ occurring in $x$.
 Our initial-seed-mutation recursion for $\d$-vectors is equivalent to a description of the $\m$-vectors in a given cluster in terms of the $\d$-vectors in the same cluster.